rachelm87/timeforkickoff/README.md

 Features
-Pulls today’s fixtures from API-Sports (API-Football) Converts kickoff times to a chosen timezone (default: Europe/Vienna) Stores users (name, email, favorite team, outreach consent) Saves fixtures to JSON and inserts them into PostgreSQL Simple demo queries: “tonight only”, “users who like this match”, “most popular teams” Console output in a readable format (for example: 28/08/2025 8PM: Fiorentina vs Polessya (UEFA Europa Conference League))
+Pulls today’s fixtures from API-Sports (API-Football) Converts kickoff times to a chosen timezone (default: Europe/Vienna) Stores new users (name, email, favorite team, outreach okay) to table of users Saves fixtures to JSON and inserts them into PostgreSQL Simple demo queries: “tonight only”, “users who like this match”, “most popular teams” Console output in a readable format (for example: 28/08/2025 8PM: Fiorentina vs Polessya (UEFA Europa Conference League))